yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 So, to sum up:

 - Parent rules for overridden properties are ignored completely, only the ones from the child class are obtained.
-- All parent rules for properties not overridden in the child class are obtained fully.
+- All parent rules for properties that are not overridden in the child class are obtained fully.

 As for the data, default values set in the child class take precedence.

 ## Adding attributes support to custom rules

-In order for rules to be attached to DTO properties or the whole DTO - the `Attribute` attribute must be added to the custom class.
+In order to attach rules to DTO properties or the whole DTO, the `Attribute` attribute must be added to the custom class.
 And in order for rules to be fetched from attributes, they must implement the `RuleInterface`.

 For custom `Composite` rules you only need to add the attribute: